simplesamlphp/simplesamlphp/docs/simplesamlphp-upgrade-notes-2.2.md

 SimpleSAMLphp 2.2 is a minor new release which introduces a few new features.
 The following changes are relevant for installers and/or developers.

+## Software requirements

+- The minimum PHP version required is now PHP 8.1.
+- Symfony was upgraded to 6.4 (LTS).

 ## Deprecations

 The following methods were marked `deprecated` and will be removed in a next major release.